COVID: Joe Biden doubles US vaccination goal at press conference | DW | 25.03.2021

 For the first time, US President Joe Biden took questions from the White House press corps, with a range of critical issues on the agenda including the pandemic, gun violence and rebuilding the US economy.

-"We met that goal last week," Biden said, adding that the new goal is getting 200 million people vaccinated in 100 days.
+"We met that goal last week, by day 58," Biden said, adding that the new goal is getting 200 million people vaccinated by his 100th day in office.

+"I know it is ambitious, twice our original goal, but no other country has even come close to what we are doing," Biden said.
+"I believe we can do it."

-Biden then said that it was a "big deal" that an economic stimulus package was passed without Republican lawmakers voting for it.
+Biden then said it was a "big deal" that an economic stimulus package was passed without Republican lawmakers voting for it.
 "It got passed, and we are growing the economy," he said.
-"I've been hired to solve problems, not create division," he said.
+"I've been hired to solve problems, not create division."

 "Since it was passed, a majority ... of economic forecasters have significantly increased their projections on the economic growth that's going to take place this year.
 They're now projecting it will exceed 6% growth in GDP," he said.

+Biden also said he has known Chinese President Xi Jinping "a long time" and spent "hours" with Xi as vice president.

+"He doesn't have a democratic bone in his body, but he is a smart, smart guy," Biden said, adding that Xi is "one of those guys like Putin who thinks autocracy is the way of the future and democracy cannot function."

-Biden was pressed about committing to the withdrawal of US troops from Afghanistan by May 1, and said it was going to be "hard"to meet the deadline in terms of "tactical reasons."
+Biden was also pressed about committing to the withdrawal of US troops from Afghanistan by May 1 and said it was going to be "hard" to meet the deadline in terms of "tactical reasons."

 Biden said the question was how to leave under a deal brokered by former President Donald Trump that "looks like it is not working out to begin with."